 Recipe

-(from my beloved Tender by Nigel Slater)
+(from my beloved Tender by Nigel Slater)500g fresh apricots

 a handful of lemon verbena or 2 verveine tea bags